-- You have a personal blog or are a regular reader of The Ugly Duckling House and have no commercial website that sells goods or services
+- You have a personal blog or are a regular reader of the Ugly Duckling House and have no commercial website that sells goods or services

-- You are looking to brag about your own DIY project or tutorial (and why wouldn’t you?
+- You share their own DIY project or tutorial with original photography (and why wouldn’t you?
 I’m sure it’s great!)

-- There are no embedded or affiliate links.
+- There are no promotional, paid, or affiliate links.

-I love to feature hard work and give kudos to a job well done, especially when it’s from another blogger or one of my readers.
-These kinds of project posts are certainly welcome because they are win-win: you get to show off to an audience ready to gobble up a before and after, and I get a wee break from blogging to pay attention to important things (like, um, showering).
+I love to feature hard work and give kudos to a job well done, especially when it’s from another blogger or one of my readers showing off a project they’re proud of.
+If you have tried one of my tutorials and want to share your completed project, I’d be happy to add your photo to the post.
 Feature requests can be sent via my contact page.